Ironikus/email-encoder-bundle/readme.txt

 * Title icon on Admin Options Page was made by [Jack Cai](http://www.doublejdesign.co.uk/)

 == Changelog ==

+= 2.0.9 =
+* Fix: Issue with not properly validated soft-encoded attribute tags on the dom attributes
+* Fix: Issue with not properly validated soft-encoded attributes on special softencoded tags for the content filter
+* Tweak: Optimized performance for soft attribute filtering
+* Tweak: Optimized layout for the foggy.email banner
+* Dev: Added new filter to allow customization of the mailto text: https://ironikus.com/docs/knowledge-base/filter-email-encoder-mailto-text/

 = 2.0.8 =
 * Feature: The shortcode [eeb_protect_content] now supports a new attribute called do_shortcode="yes" which allows you to execute all shortcodes within the given content area